Khat: New Zealand

 In New Zealand, khat is listed as a Class C drug, in the same category as cannabis and codeine.

 South America

 In South America, there is no legislation regarding khat; the active ingredients in the plant can be found in several weight control compounds sold in the continent.

+Biofuel

+The possibility of Khat waste has been explored as a biofuel.
+It may be a possible future fuel, especially in developing countries.
+Some chemical groups that are essential for biofuel properties, such as alkene groups and O-H bonds have been found in Khat waste.

 Research programs

-In 2009, the University of Minnesota launched the Khat Research Program (KRP), a multidisciplinary research and training program focusing on the neurobehavioral and health effects of khat, led by Prof. Dr. Mustafa al'Absi.
+In 2009, the University of Minnesota launched the Khat Research Program (KRP), a multidisciplinary research and training program focusing on the neurobehavioral and health effects of khat, led by Mustafa al'Absi.
 The program was funded by the National Institutes of Health and the National Institute for Drug Abuse of the United States.
 The inaugural event for the KRP was held in Sharm El-Sheik, Egypt, in December, 2009 in collaboration with the International Brain Research Organization (IBRO) and its local affiliates.